High-Order Meshfree Surface Integration, Including Singular Integrands: Numerical Tests

-The Hilbert space and $\E$ used are identical to Subsection \ref{subsec:Singular-Integrand-in}, but with $\Omega=\sb{-2,2}^{3}$ (instead of $\sb{-2,2}^{2}$) and $\b{2\cdot11+1}^{3}$ Fourier basis functions.
+The Hilbert space and $\E$ used are identical to Subsection \ref{subsec:Singular-Integrand-in}, but with $\Omega=[-2,2]^{3}$ (instead of $[-2,2]^{2}$), $(2\cdot11+1)^{3}$ Fourier basis functions, and $s$ given by (\ref{eq:sx}).
+The singularity in the integrand is placed at $\x_0=(0.6, 0.4, 0.48)\in S$.
 Surface points are generated using version B of algorithm A.1 of \cite{venn24b} with 25 test points per point; notably, we do not place extra points near the singularity.
-This is compared to the naive approach, where a solution $u\in C^{\infty}\b{\Omega}$ is sought, in Table \ref{tab:Relative-error-for-1-1-1} (effectively searching for solutions of the form $\E\b{a,0}$ only, where $\E$ is similar to (\ref{eq:E}), but for 3 dimensions).
-We compare to a value computed to machine precision from a 1D integral resulting from a parametrization, and see that the augmented method converges to the first 9 digits by $\tilde{N}=2560$, while the naive approach fails to converge beyond a digit or two.
+This is compared to the naive approach, where a solution $u\in C^{\infty}(\Omega)$ is sought, in Table \ref{tab:Relative-error-for-1-1-1} (effectively searching for solutions of the form $\E\b{a,0}$ only, where $\E$ is similar to (\ref{eq:E}), but for 3 dimensions).
+We compare to a value computed (0.613817759) to machine precision from a polar integral resulting from a parametrization, and see that the augmented method converges to the first 7 or 8 digits by $\tilde{N}=2560$, while the naive approach fails to converge beyond a digit or two.
 The Poisson solution using the augmented approach for $\tilde{N}=2560$ is shown in Figure \ref{fig:relerr1d-1-1-1}.
+We note that we do not increase the point density near the singularity at $\x_0$.
+We also point out that $\x_0$ is not at the vertex of $S$ and no boundary conditions are imposed, so the norm-minimizing solution need not be symmetric about the singularity or appear related to the boundary in any way.